 Unfortunately we are unable to accept banker’s drafts or cheques in foreign currency (including travellers' cheques).

-Please ensure that your employer or other organisation provides the University with the following information, either by an official letter on company headed paper and signed by an authorised person, or an official signed purchase order:
+Please ensure your employer or other organisation provides the University with the following information, either by an official letter on company headed paper and signed by an authorised person, or an official signed purchase order:

 - The amount of tuition fees they will pay and the academic year.